imrankhan17/terminal-news/README.md

 To create a shortcut that works anywhere within your file system, add the following line to your `.bash_profile`:
 `alias news="/absolute/path/to/file/terminal_news/news.sh"`

+Limit results with the `-n` flag e.g. `news -n 3` will return the top 3 headlines and URL's.